github-education-resources/GitHubGraduation-2022/_data/Hardik29/Hardik29.md

+---
-name: Hardik Singh
+name: Manish Kumar Singh
-institution: Dayananda Sagar College of Engineering
+institution: Dayananda Sagar College Of Engineering
-quote: Carpe diem
+quote: If you follow your dreams, you are capable of anything
-github_user: Hardik29
+github_user: manish-10
+---